 Our next steps with the LMS app include meeting additional IMS LTI standards, like the newer LTI Advantage that is starting to be supported more widely by learning management systems and other educational tools.

 If you don’t already have the Hypothesis LMS app installed at your campus, get credentials or send your local LMS admin to add the external tool to your LMS and course.
 If you already have the Hypothesis LMS app installed, browse our expanding set of tutorials for different LMSs to learn more about how the new grading functionality can improve your workflow for assessing student annotations.

 Reach out if you need help getting started.
-Our supported pilots are helping schools like Brigham Young University, California State University-Channel Islands, College of Western Idaho, Dartmouth College, Davidson College, Diablo Valley College, Finger Lakes Community College, George Mason University, Indiana University, Metropolitan State University Denver, Muhlenberg College, Rocky Mountain University of Health Professionals, Rutgers University, St. Edwards University, University of Michigan-Dearborn, University of Minnesota, University of New Haven, University of Portland, and University of Virginia implement collaborative annotation in live classes with support and training to help make sure students can start annotating easily, following best practices from other educators.
+Our supported pilots are helping schools like Brigham Young University, California State University-Channel Islands, College of Western Idaho, Colorado State University-Pueblo, Contra Costa College, Dartmouth College, Davidson College, Dearborn Public Schools, Diablo Valley College, Finger Lakes Community College, George Mason University, Indiana University, Metropolitan State University Denver, Muhlenberg College, Plymouth State University, Rocky Mountain University of Health Professionals, Rutgers University, St. Edwards University, Trinity College, University of Michigan, University of Michigan-Dearborn, University of Michigan-Flint, University of New Haven, University of Portland, and University of Virginia implement collaborative annotation in live classes with support and training to help make sure students can start annotating easily, following best practices from other educators.